 The battery is in the front grip and requires no tools to access, and the bolt assembly is tooless as well.
-Maintenance is easy, just a few o’rings to lube.
-The board has all the modes and setting you would ever need, and there are two rear facing led’s to let you know the marker is on.
+Maintenance is easy, just a few o-rings to lube.
+The board has all the modes and settings you would ever need, and there are two rear facing LEDs to let you know the marker is on.

 So what else is there?
-It is bullet proof reliable and it has an amazing shot.
-Here’s the honorable mentions.
+It is bulletproof reliable and it has an amazing shot.
+Here are the honorable mentions.
 Stuff that i don’t really care about, but might help sway you into purchasing the Etha 2.

 Planet Eclipse released the files for the Etha 2 body allowing a few companies to create some truly beautiful 3d creations.
 If you get bored with the stock body, or its looks bother you as much as they bother me, look into a new body.